Archetupon/YahooOptionScraper/README.md

 [call_table_SPX,put_table_SPX] = YahooOptionScraper('^SPX','2018-06-15');

 This should all take around 30 seconds, and the majority of this time is due to the writing of the Excel files.

+****Note that you need to have cell2str.m in your directory as well.
+This is available for download on the FileExchange